 Brendan DuBois, Clayton Emery, Doug Allyn, Edward Marston, Ellis Peters, Gillian Linscott, John Helfers, Kathy Lynn Emerson, Kristine Kathryn Rusch, Lillian Stewart Carl, Margaret Frazer, Martin H. Greenberg, Michael Jecks, Peter Tremayne, Tony Geraghty

-It is part of the Murder Most, Tallifer #x.5, Sister Fidelma #xx.5, , series and is a This anthology, historical mystery, short stories is a hardcover edition that was published by Cumberland House Publishing on June 1, 2000 and has 291 pages.
+It is part of the Murder Most, Tallifer #x.5, Sister Fidelma #xx.5, , series and is a anthology, historical mystery, short stories that was published by Cumberland House Publishing on June 1, 2000 and has 291 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Games Creatures Play, Shadowed Souls, A Play of HeresyCoventry, Easter, plays, murder, spies, guilds, mercer, jealousy, Judas, theater, directing, acting, suicide, costumes, religious plays,, The Murderer's Tale, Valley of the Shadow, The Dove of Death, The Chalice of Blood, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death
+Other books by this author which I have reviewed include Games Creatures Play, Shadowed Souls, A Play of HeresyCoventry, Easter, plays, murder, spies, guilds, mercer, jealousy, Judas, theater, directing, acting, suicide, costumes, religious plays,, The Murderer's Tale, Valley of the Shadow, The Dove of Death, The Chalice of Blood, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death

 An anthology of thirteen tales of medieval murder from low to high and with justice in between.

 “A Light on the Road to Woodstock” (Chronicles of Brother Cadfael, 0.5)

 Peter Tremayne‘s “Like a Dog Returning” is a dip into Sister Fidelma’s travels in which she detects the true murderer of a much-beloved nun murdered 20 years earlier bringing justice to the memory of a monk wrongfully lynched.
 I have no idea as to what the title refers.